wenlili/GISCUP-2020/ConceptDoc.md

 We do not intend to cover all of 2019's functionality but to supply enough details to highlight the key differences.

-In the code and here, the term agent is synonymous with taxes; resource, with customers.
+In the code and here, the term agent is synonymous with taxis; resource, with customers.
 Here, we use the synonyms interchangeably.

 ## Simulation in GISCUP 2019